Welcome to the Outdoor Pikes Peak Initiative (OPPI)

 This plan takes a balanced approach to looking at the future – being neither a “conservation only” plan nor a “recreation only” plan.
 It is a thoughtful approach to bring all of the available, credible data to the table along with stakeholders, land managers, and the public to “to ensure the resiliency of the region’s public lands, water, wildlife, working farms and ranches, as well as sustainable world class outdoor recreation opportunities for all.”

 There are 100+ plans within the Pikes Peak region that address components of conservation or outdoor recreation that have been completed over the years and are in some stage of implementation.
 These are great plans and still relevant in many ways.
 In fact, Phase One of this process included procuring and evaluating these plans, along with interviewing land managers with responsibilities for the plans, to better understand their priorities, challenges, and aspirations.
-All of these plans will be brought into the Outdoor Pikes Peak Data Hub – never before have all of these plans been available to the public in one place!
+All of these plans have been brought into the Outdoor Pikes Peak Data Hub – never before have all of these plans been available to the public in one place!

 In addition to the land manager evaluations, those plans relating more closely to the smaller Area of Interest will serve as a building block to this Plan, to create one overall strategy for all entities to work together.